akondelin/ai-results/pomodoro/readme.md

     * fills the page but old css not working anymore
 * please give me just the css to add a nice mint theme to the bootstrap version
 * the mint background is only applying to the container, and the container is not filling the page can you make it apply to the entire page?

+# Results
-* Result: got a nice (albeit feature limited) mobile responsive pomodoro timer.
+* got a nice (albeit feature limited) mobile responsive pomodoro timer.

 [<img src="result.png" width="250"/>](image.png)